TheFootballSocialClub/FSCBatch/README.md

 # FSCBatch

-PHP 5.3 library to help you running hude batches.
+PHP 5.3 library to help you run huge batch.

 ## Samples